icwells/mutect2Parallel/README.md

 	SampleID	path/to/normals	path/to/tumor/file1	path/to/tumor/file2

-The same format can be used to generate new panel of normals, but only the normal file will be used.
+The same format can be used to generate a new panel of normals, but only the normal file will be used.

 ### Index/Dict Files
 You may include a fasta dict file and fasta, bam, and vcf indeces if they are available.